tem-vnl/lps/README.md

 If you are running into problems with VS Code python interpreter not picking up your poetry environment, please check the [help section](#vs-code-python-interpreter-with-poetry).

+__Problems installing with poetry?__

+Some of the packages takes a long time to install first time, and has some system dependencies such as cmake, dbus-1, etc, please check the [help section](#missing-global-dependencies).

 ## Testing

 This project uses pytest for automated testing.
 To run the tests locally: